pic

 Prism For PTSD services offered in Sandy Springs and Alpharetta, GA

-Prism for PTSD is the first new FDA-approved treatment for Post Traumatic Stress Disorder (PTSD) in nearly 25 years.
+Prism for PTSD is the first new FDA-cleared treatment for Post Traumatic Stress Disorder (PTSD) in nearly 25 years.
 Experienced psychiatrist Karen Giles, MD, MS, at Breakthru Psychiatric Solutions in Sandy Springs and Alpharetta, Georgia, is an early adopter of this powerful new treatment for PTSD.
 To learn more about Prism and how it could benefit you, call Breakthru Psychiatric Solutions today or book an appointment online.

 What is Prism?

-Prism for PTSD is a neuroscience-based, prescription therapy, FDA-cleared to treat PTSD.
+Prism for PTSD is a neuroscience-based therapy, FDA-cleared to treat PTSD.
 During Prism treatment, a computer simulation and EEG headset create an environment where patients engage in a non-trauma-based experience to help them learn to control their PTSD symptoms.
 There is no medication and little to no side effects involved with this therapy.

 How does Prism work?